jeremytammik/tbc/a/1946_compile_sdk_2023.md

 - SDKSamples.targets
 - SDKSamples.Steel.targets

-With those modifications, I was able to successully compile all 199 projects with zero errors.
+With those modifications, I was able to successfully compile all 199 projects with zero errors.

 ####<a name="4"></a> Eliminate Processor Architecture Mismatch Warning